The Sensual World

 Year Three

 “Information” in a photograph is the rendering of thousands of dots of color to make a believable image appear on film, screen, or paper.
 If a shadow is completely black or a highlight completely white, it contains no information.
-A well exposed photograph has a lot of information to consider.
+A well exposed photograph or a crisply printed image has a lot of information to consider.
 Working with a risograph printer for its unique process of printing relatively large dots of oil ink, I created altogether new images—neither film nor scan.

 Year Four